sCrypt-Inc/specification/docs/syntax.rst

     * - 6
       - ``<< >>``
       - left-to-right
-      - Shift count should be non-negative number, otherwise it fails at runtime
+      - The number of bits to shift must be non-negative, otherwise evaluation fails immediately

     * - 7
       - ``< <= > >=``